Grupo-Visual/visual/README.md

-# Visual Computing Template
+# Visual Computing

-Check the [live site](https://visualcomputing.github.io/vc/) for the information.
+Check the  for the information.